cblanken/cblanken.github.io/content/articles/OverTheWireNatas.md

 examining a web application for vulnerabilities.

 [^2]: A relatively high-profile example of this sort of data disclosure
-    occurred in 2021 where over 100,000 teachers' Social Security numbers of were accessible by simply viewing the page source of a site hosted by the [Missouri Department of Elementary and Secondary Education](https://dese.mo.gov).
+    occurred in 2021 where over 100,000 teachers' Social Security numbers were accessible by simply viewing the page source of a site hosted by the [Missouri Department of Elementary and Secondary Education](https://dese.mo.gov).
 See this [TechCrunch